-The contacts of the telephone-type relays that are used for RI will make and carry three amperes continuously and will interrupt up to 0.5 amperes (inductive) at 125 VDC or 0.25 ampere (inductive) at 250 VDC.
+The contacts of the telephone-type relays that are used for RI and V1 will make and carry three amperes continuously and will interrupt up to 0.5 ampere (inductive) at 125 VDC or 0.25 ampere (inductive) at 250 VDC.

-The contacts of the reed relays that are used for BFI and RR1 are rated for 100 watts DC.
+The contacts of the reed relays that are used for BFI and options A and B are rated for 100 watts DC.
 They will make and carry three amperes continuously.